Strafgesetzbuch: § 202c: Preparation of data espionage or data interception

-As the definition of a "program with the purpose of committing data espionage or data interception" is quite vague, there is a lot of debate how this new prohibition is to be handled in court, since software essential to system or network security might be seen to fall under this act as well.
-Too extensive an interpretation will surely collide with the freedom of exercise of occupation as well as the right to property (Articles 12 and 14 of the Basic Law).
+In 2007 Cornelia Winter gave criticism to this regulation.
+She wrote a press with title "Draft version of Section 202c of the German Criminal Code threatens to criminalize computer scientists."
+(Entwurfsfassung des § 202c StGB droht Informatiker/innen zu kriminailisieren) which stated that "However, a distinction between applications used for committing crimes and those produced exclusively for legal purposes is not possible."

 § 211: Murder (under aggravating circumstances)

-In German: Mord.
 The intentional, successful killing of another person, with at least one of the aggravating circumstances mentioned in § 211 sec.2 fulfilled.
 Those circumstances concern base motives, criminal aims or cruel ways of committing the crime.
 An intentional killing that does not qualify for Mord is called Totschlag (§ 212). § 211 is the only crime within the Strafgesetzbuch that carries a mandatory sentence of life imprisonment (a sentence of life without parole is not expressly provided for in German law, but it is possible certain convicts of murder can spend the rest of their lives in prison).